 –When you write a cookbook that you want people to use, you have to be very clear in your directions.
 You cannot assume their knowledge of cooking matches yours, so you need to define terms like “simmer,” “cream,” “fold,” “dice,” etc. If they don’t understand your directions, their end result will not be successful and they’ll never open the cookbook again.

-–You can’t take a recipe you’ve make at the bakery in a batch that yields 5 dozen pastries and divide it by 6 to yield only 10 pastries for a home cook.
+–You can’t take a recipe you’ve made at the bakery in a batch that yields 5 dozen pastries and divide it by 6 to yield only 10 pastries for a home cook.
 The proportions of the ingredients change with the size of the batch of dough.

 –When asked which ingredient they could never do without, the two women looked at each other, laughed, and simultaneously said, “Butter!”